Get

 Advantages of Dog Massage

-It’s clear that there are many advantages to dog massage, both mentally and physically.
+There are many advantages to dog massage, both mentally and physically.
 In many species it helps lower high blood pressure, prevents sore muscles after strenuous activity, prevents injury, reduces anxiety and stress, aids in digestion, and strengthens the immune system.
-Further, it strengthens the bond between you and your dog, and helps you detect lumps, wounds, and other ailments that require veterinary attention.
+Further, it strengthens the bond between you and your dog and helps you detect lumps, wounds, and other ailments that require veterinary attention.

 Disadvantages of Dog Massage

-Most disadvantages associated with dog massage is when it is performed incorrectly, which can cause pain, bruising, and skin irritation.
+The disadvantage associated with dog massage is that it can be performed incorrectly, which can cause pain, bruising, and skin irritation.
 If you take your dog to a professional, the disadvantage is that it is expensive, especially if you take them frequently.
 You will also have to book a time that works for them as they aren’t always available, which may inconvenience you a bit.

 It also isn’t a quick fix, and to see the benefits, your dog will need regular massages.